 Students often seek out a dog to spend time with when they are stressed or anxious; taking care of dogs teaches them empathy and responsibility; and the dogs provide nonverbal love and affection.
-As you look for the right school for your son or daughter, you may be considering if a therapeutic school is a good fit or if your child might thrive in a less structured environment with support.
+As you look for the right school, you may be considering if a therapeutic school is a good fit or if your child might thrive in a less structured environment with support.

 The boarding school spectrum

 There is a broad spectrum of schools offering many different kinds of academic and emotional support.
 At one end of the spectrum are therapeutic programs, which focus first and foremost on social and emotional growth, with academics taking a back seat.
+These programs offer clinical support, including individual, group, and family therapy.
 The academic component of most of these programs is often geared toward self-paced work, with one-on-one tutorials to support students (even when the students are gathered together in what approximates a small class).
-At the other end of the spectrum are competitive, traditional college-preparatory schools, such as Andover and Exeter.
+At the other end of the spectrum are competitive, traditional college-preparatory schools.

 Our school, Rock Point School, works with students in transition from full-time therapeutic programs, as well as with students who have struggled at home and at school and who want to take advantage of our structure and support to get “back on track.”
 Rock Point is often referred to as “therapeutic with a small ‘t’” because we have many therapeutic elements in our program, but with a broader focus on academics and leadership opportunities for our students, most of whom are college-bound.

 To us, therapeutic with a small “t” includes promoting health and wellness.
 Having a structured day, eating and sleeping well, exercising, making friends, finding a passion, taking on leadership activities, and feeling successful in school and life are clearly therapeutic.